jberger/PresentationNamespaces/public/presentation.md

 All of the package symbols are stored in a giant hash.

-* The symbol table hash, or stash
+* The symbol table hash, or "stash"
+* Not directly used very often!
 * Represented with trailing colons:
-* Not directly used very often!

 ```perl
 use Data::Dumper;